EnzoBnl/enzobnl/spark.md

 - **Execution region**:
 buffering intermediate data when performing shuffles, joins, sorts and aggregations

-Note about OOMs: Operators like join or sort produce arrays and maps that grow
+*Note about OOMs and execution region*: Operators like join or sort produce arrays and maps that grows with partition size (in bytes or in records).
+Thus it is recommended to have partitioning that split the dataset in chunks of a size that fits in $\frac{executionRegionSize}{`spark.executor.cores`}$

 - **Storage region**:
   - caching data blocks to optimize for future accesses